-Finding the Best Vegetable Glycerin
+Finding the Best Quality

 Glycerin is one of those substances that can be safe when of high quality and unsafe when of low quality.

 First and foremost, if you purchase glycerin, make sure it is FOOD grade or, even better, PHARMACEUTICAL grade (even higher/purer than food grade).
-This brand is ideal.